The best sourdough brioche (tangzhong method)

 The Levain

-In this recipe we are using a sweet levain made from white sourdough starter, sugar, flour and milk!
+In this recipe, we use a sweet levain made from white sourdough starter, sugar, flour, and milk.

 The Tangzhong

 Tangzhong is a Japanese baking technique that I often use in my recipes.
-It involves pre-cooking a portion of the recipes flour and liquid, causing the mixture to thicken and gelatinize.
-The Tangzhong causes the bread to remain softer with an extended shelf life.
+It involves pre-cooking a portion of the recipe’s flour and liquid, causing the mixture to thicken and gelatinize.
+The Tangzhong causes the bread to remain softer and have an extended shelf life.

 The best sourdough brioche